-No one preaches the nut milk gospel louder than Cristina Baez, the bubbly, behind-the-scenes fixer at Ataula, 180 Xurros, and the women-run Nightwood Collective.
+No one preaches the nut milk gospel louder than Cristina Baez, the bubbly, behind-the-scenes fixer at Ataula, 180 Xurros [update: now closed], and the women-run Nightwood Collective.
 (She’s also married to Ataula’s modern Spanish chef, José Chesa; the two met while cooking at Barcelona’s famed Can Fabes.)
 The former culinary instructor’s secret formula is so good, customers at the NE Broadway xurro café routinely ask for her hazelnut milk straight; hold the coffee. (“I once made pine nut milk,” Baez admits sheepishly.
 “It was so expensive—José wanted to kill me.
 But the creaminess was mind-blowing.”)

 At home, Baez exclusively uses nut, oat, or rice milk for cereal, pancakes, and especially for her smoothies, which get a spice-heavy upgrade from her Puerto Rican upbringing.
 Try Baez’s lavish milks straight, or blend up one of her rollicking smoothies: they’ll make sticking to your New Year’s resolutions a cinch.

 - 1 cup raw nuts*, oats, or rice

 - 1 stick Ceylon cinnamon, toasted in a skillet over medium heat

 - 3 tbsp brown sugar, maple syrup, or stevia